Skip to Content

 When you are looking at a Chevrolet truck, you might notice that the letter “C” is located near the front wheel.
 This letter is not used to indicate the engine type, but it does indicate the drivetrain.
 In general, a “C” means rear-wheel drive.
 In addition to the letter “C,” some trucks also have a “K” on the front end.

-READ ALSO: How Many Blind Spots Does a Truck Have?
+READ ALSO: How to Make Money with a Truck Reddit?

 The first generation of the C/K series trucks was introduced in 1960.
 The C/K designation reflected the model year, but was dropped after the 1962 model year.
 Chevrolet also produced heavy-duty pickups that had different numerical designations.
 This included the C50 and the K50.